 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the pack, ask your doctor or pharmacist.

-The usual starting dose is one Kinson tablet three times a day.
-Your doctor may increase this dose depending on how you respond to this medicine whether or not you are taking any other medicines.
+The usual starting dose is one Kinson 100/25 mg tablet three times a day.
+Your doctor may adjust this dose depending on how you respond to this medicine whether or not you are taking any other medicines.